What is Naropa University?

 At any point in the application process, you may defer your application for up to

 one academic year.
-To do so, email or write the admissions counselor who handles the
+To do so, contact the admissions counselor who handles the program

-program so that we have a written record of your decision to defer.
-If you defer before
+so that we have a written record of your decision to defer.
+If you defer before completing

-completing your application, you will defer at the same status.
-If you were accepted
+your application, you will defer at the same status.
+If you were accepted into the

-into the program, you lose your acceptance status.
-If you paid the $250 confirmation
+program, you lose your acceptance status.
+If you paid the $250 confirmation deposit,

-deposit, you forfeit the deposit.
-An admissions counselor will then contact you before
+you forfeit the deposit.
+An admissions counselor will then contact you before the

-the deadline for the following year (January 15) to see if you are still interested
+application deadline for the following year (typically January 15) to see if you are

 Can I get licensed as a counselor with a masters degree from Naropa University?

-- Three of Naropa's psychology programs (the MA Somatic Counseling program, the MA Mindfulness-Based Transpersonal Counseling program, and the MA Contemplative Psychotherapy & Buddhist Psychology program) prepare students to take their counselor licensure tests immediately after graduation.
+- All five of Naropa's MA Clinical Mental Health Counseling programs (the Somatic Counseling concentration, the Mindfulness-Based Transpersonal Counseling concentration, Transpersonal Wilderness Therapy concentration, Transpersonal Art Therapy concentration, and the Contemplative Psychotherapy & Buddhist Psychology concentration) prepare students to take their counselor licensure tests after graduation.
+For more

-What are the similarities and differences between the three graduate programs that
+What are the similarities and differences between the Five Clinical mental health

-Counseling has a fourth year option if necessary; MA Somatic Counseling can be completed
+Counseling has a fourth year option if necessary; Somatic Counseling can be completed

 in four or five years if necessary).